-The Associate of Science (A.S.) degree concentration in Computer Science includes the math and computer science preparation you need to continue toward your bachelor's degree in software development, cybersecurity, programming, system administration, or other computer science field.
+The Associate of Science (A.S.) degree Example Plan of Study in Computer Science includes the math and computer science preparation you need to continue toward your bachelor's degree in software development, cybersecurity, programming, system administration, or other computer science field.
 Through our membership in the STARS network (http://stars.troy.edu/stars.html), the courses you take toward your Calhoun degree can be verified for transferability to any public university in Alabama.